2022 Giro d'Italia, Stage 12 to Stage 21: Stage 18

-After four consecutive mountain stages, the eigteenth stage featured the only flat stage of the third week and the last chance for the sprinters to take the win.
+After four consecutive mountain stages, the eighteenth stage featured the only flat stage of the third week and the last chance for the sprinters to take the win.
 The first 106.7 km featured rolling terrain, with a few lumps and two fourth-category climbs.
 The last categorised climb, the Muro di Ca' del Poggio, is only 1.1 km long, but it averages 12.3 per cent and was crested with 54 km left.
 Following the climb, the rest of the stage was flat.
 The intermediate sprint for points took place after just 24.6 km while the intermediate sprint for bonus seconds took place with 39.6 km remaining.